-You will learn to use an axe, carving knife and hook knife, giving you a comprehensive skillset to carve functional objects.
+Starting with part-made green wood blanks, you will learn to use a carving knife and hook knife, giving you a comprehensive skillset to carve functional objects.
 David will guide you on choosing and sourcing green wood, as well as how to finish and oil your pieces.
-He offers a reminder video and information sheets for you to continue learning at home and will bring tools to buy if you become smitten.
+He offers a reminder video and information sheet to continue learning at home, and will bring tools to buy if you become smitten

 This includes all course materials

 Tools will be available to buy during the course